The information in this article is meant for informational purposes only and should not be relied upon as financial advice.

 Unlisted Public Company Market (UPCoM)

-HNX also manages and organize trading of companies on the Unlisted Public Company Market, referred to as UPCoM.
+HNX also manages and organizes trading of companies on the Unlisted Public Company Market, referred to as UPCoM.

 The exchange is used for unlisted firms that participate in the securities market, with a goal that these may later transfer into the main market.